ZiyiXin/ELEN6776_Project/6776_Proposal.md

-# A Simulation of Cache/P2P Node Behavior
+# A Simulation of Cache Behavior

 Meng Li & Ziyi Xin